About Ski Pass Options in Courchevel & the 3 Valleys

 The Courchevel Valley pass is the local area pass that gives you unlimited access to the 62 lifts in the Courchevel Ski Area (150kms of piste).
 If you are a complete beginner or have 1-2 weeks of skiing or boarding experience, you will probably find that the Courchevel Valley pass has more than enough to keep you challenged and entertained during your stay.
 Alternatively, if you don’t plan on skiing hard all day, every day, or have to get back to meet your kids from ski school, then this local area pass will also suit you; and remember, passes of 2 days or more can be upgraded on a daily basis to include the whole of the 3 Valleys area.

 If you are staying in Courchevel 1650, it is also possible to buy a day or half day pass for the lifts in this sector of Courchevel only.
 Perfect for a quick couple of hours blast on your doorstep.

-Also see: Ski Area Overview in Courchevel
+Also see: Ski Areas in Courchevel

 There are a couple of options for beginner skiers, starting with simply using the free beginner lifts for the first day or so, and then progress to buying a local half day or full day pass.